Real-Currents/webxr-layers-start/README.md

 # WebXR Layers Start!
 John Hall

-This is a simple boostrap repo for a WebXR Layers project.
-I’ve seen some examples where developers in-the-know effortlessly incorporate WebXR Layers into their app, some of which are sampled here, but I haven’t come across any demonstrating a practical boiler plate and usage of WebXR Layers.
+This is a simple starter app for a WebXR Layers project.
+I’ve seen some examples where developers in-the-know effortlessly incorporate WebXR Layers into their app, some of which are sampled here, but I haven’t come across any demonstrating a practical boiler plate and usage of WebXR Layers with [three.js](https://github.com/mrdoob/three.js).
 This is my attempt…

 ## Configuration